-- Protecting and enhancing the commercial viability of existing public transport services and working with them to adapt to changes - Responding to potential equality issues to ensure people that do not use CAVs are not disadvantaged by their uptake - Potential unemployment impacts because of less demand for drivers (e.g. for taxis, deliveries, buses) - App based MaaS products should provide authorities with data obtained to maximise the benefits.
+- Protecting and enhancing the commercial viability of existing public transport services and working with them to adapt to changes Use, as appropriate, measures to influence and manage the demand of private car use - Responding to potential equality issues to ensure people that do not use CAVs are not disadvantaged by their uptake - Potential unemployment impacts because of less demand for drivers (e.g. for taxis, deliveries, buses) - App based MaaS products should provide authorities with data obtained to maximise the benefits.
 For example, a condition of licencing Uber taxis could include a requirement to openly provide travel data.